 HOW TO PROTECT Electronically Processed information WHEN THERE IS A LITIGATION HOLD?

 To comply with a litigation hold, the department must generally [A.] identify the various types of ESI produced during the course of the investigation [B.] conduct a thorough search of the ESI forms to which they have access to relevant information of the case.
 [C.] record and ensure the ESI is not tampered with.
 [D.] extracting the ESI from the setting.

 IRS staff must be comfortable with the kinds of computer documents maintained in situations that result in lawsuits.
-This should be in order to locate and scan for ESI efficiently.
+This should be done in order to locate and scan for ESI efficiently.
 The litigation holds e-mail communication specifies to identify the forms of electronic evidence generated through the work on the case.
 Once the employee has gone on to identify potential ESI that is created during the case, they will conduct a preliminary search to identify any ESI to which they have access, including on external media such as CDs or flash drives. ‘

 Once discovered, ESI must be isolated and retained.
 To save ESI, it must not be changed or lost and must be preserved in its original configuration during the pendency of the suit.
 As a result, all applicable record preservation schedules will be halted before the ESI has been isolated.
 Isolating ESI occurs where a mirror copy of the ESI in its original form (i.e., electronic format rather than paper format) is generated and sent to a different server for preservation during the litigation.
 Employees collecting the ESI are not required to separate it and can delegate the same to IT personnel.
 The decision whether to isolate the ESI in each case will be made by Agency Counsel.